tabenius/build-a-saas-with-next-js-supabase-stripe-and-sequin/README.md

 You don't need to touch webhooks at all.
 No ngrok, switch statements, or issues with your data mismatching Stripe.

-And you don't need to created nested Stripe API queries to pull in your products or prices.
+And you don't need to create nested Stripe API queries to pull in your products or prices.
 You can just use Supabase.

+Today, there are some manual RLS queries and permission grants we can easily imagine going away soon.
 We're optimistic that as Supabase improves multi-schema support, this will only get easier and easier.
-Today, there are some manual RLS queries and permission grants we can easily imagine going away soon.

-We're both betting on the power of Postgres - so let's see how far we can take this!

-## 🎓 Instructors
+## 🎓 Instructor(s)

 This course was originally created by [Jon Meyers](https://jonmeyers.io).
 Jon is a Software Engineer, Educator and Hip Hop Producer from Melbourne, Australia.
 He's passionate about web development and enabling others to build amazing things!